Kimserey/BlogArchive/20171021_orleans_grains_concurrency.md

 The main problem with pessimistic concurrency is that it creates contention as locking is invovled. __The other main problem is that it is the responsability of the developer to create the complex logic around the locking mechanism__.

-Therefore we can conclude that there are three major problems in a N-tier application:
+Therefore three major problems can be seen in a N-tier application:

-1. the state of the application is stored in the database therefore for an update, two round trips are needed, one to fetch the latest state and a second one to write the state after update
+1. the state of the application is stored in the database involving two round trips are needed, one to fetch the latest state and a second one to write the state after update
-2. the database is the source of truth which makes the system highly reliant on the data saved, the fetch is required to prevent validating business rules on stale data
+2. the database is the source of truth making the system highly reliant on the data saved, the fetch is required to prevent validating business rules on stale data
-3. the services contaning the business logic isn't thread safe which pushes us to implement a complex locking mechanism to handle multi threads
+3. the services contaning the business logic isn't thread safe forcing developers to implement a complex locking mechanism to handle multi threads

+__The actor pattern addresses this three problems.__

+## 3. Grain solution

+In Microsoft Orleans, the implementation of an actor is called a `Grain`.